j-1git/flirone-v4l2/README.md

 * the kernel module https://github.com/afgranero/v4l2loopback (forked from  https://github.com/umlaeute/v4l2loopback).

 ## How to compile

-Once you have the dependencies set up, you cam compile by using the command:
+Once you have the dependencies set up, you can compile by using the command:

 ```
 make all
 ```

 ## How to run